etjoy82/Recursive-Intelligence-Expansion/README.md

 ---

-<h1 id="quickstart-guide-explore-the-triple-speculative-lens-with-rumia">🚀 Quickstart Guide: Use RUMIA to Explore Recursive Intelligence</h1>
+<h1 id="quickstart">🚀 Quickstart Guide: Use RUMIA to Explore Recursive Intelligence</h1>

 ### First-Time User Flowchart
 📍 You’re new to RIEM{} and want to get started...